paugier/nbabel/py/vector.md

-# Simple efficient 1d vector for Python
+# Simple efficient 1d vector for Python: a proposal for a new extension

-The goal of the proposed extension is to be able to execute very efficiency numerical pure Python codes.
-It should not be difficult to strongly accelerate codes using this extension with JIT to reach nearly the same performance as what can be done with Julia.
-Moreover, it should not be too difficult for ahead-of-time Python compilers to support this API.
-The global principle is to locally disable some dynamical features of Python which are issues for performance.
+This document proposes and describes a new Python extension fully compatible with PyPy JIT to write computationally intensive code in pure Python style.

+Both Python JITs (like PyPy and Numba) and ahead-of-time Python compilers (like Pythran) could support this API.
+The global principle is to be able to disable some dynamical features of Python for some objects to ease important optimizations.
+Experiments with the N-Body problem (https://github.com/paugier/nbabel/blob/master/py) suggest that this could lead with PyPy to approximately a x4 speedup for pure Python style codes so that such Python codes could be nearly as efficient as optimized Julia/C++/Fortran codes.

-First, we need a data structure that does not exist yet in Python: a container for homogeneous objects.
-Since we start with 1D sequence, let's call that a `Vector` (as in Julia).
+We need a data structure that does not exist yet in pure Python: a container for objects of the same types.
+Since we start with 1D sequence, let's call this structure a `Vector` (as in Julia).

+- The elements have to be stored continuously in memory.
+Therefore, iterating on the elements contained in the container could be much faster than with lists.
+Moreover, JIT and AOT compilers could know the type of the elements without type checks.

 - The mathematical operators would act on elements (like Numpy arrays and in contrast to `list`, `tuple` and `array.array`).
-For standard numerical types, such operations would be fast (or even very fast, with SIMD).
+For standard numerical types, such operations would be fast (or even very fast, using SIMD).

-- For user-defined classes for which the size in memory of one instance is constant, the interpreter could store the objects continuously so that iterating on the elements contained in the container could be much faster than with lists.
+- For user-defined classes, a fundamental property for contiguous storage is that all instances of the class have the same size in memory.

-  For contiguous storage of instances of user-defined classes, one needs to be able to disable dynamic features of Python for these classes.
+  Therefore, one needs to be able to disable dynamic features of Python for these classes.
 We need to be able to declare a class to be immutable and that one can't dynamically add attributes to the instances.
-For objects containing only simple fixed size objects, the size of the instances will be fixed and computable.
+For objects containing only fixed size objects, the size of the instances is fixed and computable.

+  We also need to be able to declare the types of the attributes, but there is already a simple syntax for that in Python >= 3.6.

-  For some cases, it would also be interesting to declare that the instances of the class are immutable.
+  For some cases, being able to declare that the instances of the class are immutable should also allow other optimizations.

-- Such containers could support different modes of executions, "debug", "dev" and "perf", that can be activated locally (with an API) and globally (with an environment variable).
+- The `Vector` containers could support different modes of executions, "debug", "dev" and "perf", that can be activated locally (with an API) and globally (with an environment variable).
 For the performance mode, some type checks and bound checks would be disabled.

 ## API